While it might look like baby birds leave the nest depending on only instinct to fly, their parents, in fact, slowly teach them to become independent.

 Training new downline agents can seem overwhelming.
 There’s a lot to do!
 The good news is that you don’t have to be alone in your journey.
 Ritter Insurance Marketing has a dedicated agency team to help you set up your agency.
 We can help you lay the groundwork for success and give you the support you and your downlines need along the way.

 We also have a multitude of training resources at your disposal!
 As part of their training, consider putting your new agents through Knight School, a self-guided learning experience for those getting started in insurance.
-We also have our active Agent Survival Guide (ASG) blog, growing collection of eBooks, ASG podcast, Ritter Docs Agency section, training webinars and events, and more!
+We also have our active Ritter blog, growing collection of eBooks, ASG podcast, Ritter Docs Agency section, training webinars and events, and more!

 ● ● ●